Kra09-kp/ResumeScoringSystemm/README.md

 ## File included
 1. app.py: This file contains the code for the resume scoring system.
 2. requirements.txt: This file contains the required libraries to run the system.
-3. README.md: This file contains the information about the project.
+3. README.MD: This file contains information about the project.
-4. resumescoringsystem.py : This file contains the functions which I use in the app.py file.
+4. resumescoringsystem.py: This file contains the functions that I use in the app.py file.
-5. openai_api_key.txt : This file contains openai api key.This file is not included in the repo you need to create that one for yourself.
+5. genai_api_key.txt: This file contains genai api key.
+This file is not included in the repo you need to create that one for yourself.

 ## Libraries used
 1. Streamlit
 2. PyPDF2
-3. Openai
+3. genai
 4. Pandas

 ## Conclusion
-The resume scoring system is a useful tool for HR professionals to score resumes based on the job description.
+The resume scoring system is useful for HR professionals to score resumes based on the job description.
 The system uses a pre-trained Openai model to score resumes.
 The system is built using the Streamlit library in Python.
 The system is deployed on the Streamlit sharing platform.